nickgaski/docker-peer/spinup_peer.md

 `docker run -it <imageID> or <image name> bash`

-ex: `docker run -it hyperledge/fabric bash` or `docker run -it 895b42b528a6 bash`
+ex: `docker run -it hyperledge/fabric-peer bash` or `docker run -it 21cb00fb27f4 bash`

 ### 3. Saving changes inside Container

 Above command takes you to the container, modify any file inside container ex: `core.yaml` file and press `CTRL + P + Q`.
-In docker, CTRL + P + Q runs the container in background mode or detached mode and automatically exit from the container.
+In docker, CTRL + P + Q runs the container in background mode or in detached mode and automatically exit from the container.

 Execute `docker ps` command to see the container running in detached mode.
 Take the container ID or container name and execute the below command